quire-io/guide/_docs/project-07-project-overview.md

 You can discuss and chat about what you have accomplished with other project members in the comment area.

 Go to the project’s Overview page.
-Hit `Spacebar` to open up the detail panel.
+Hit <kbd>Spacebar</kbd> to open up the detail panel.

 ![project comments]({{ site.url }}{{ site.baseurl }}/assets/images/project-overview/open_detail_panel.png)